sharkopen/sidebar-mac/README.md

 -------

-This is free software under the terms of the MIT license (check the [COPYING file](https://github.com/sharkopen/sidebar-mac/blob/master/CPOYING) included in this package).
+This is free software under the terms of the MIT license (check the [LICENSE file](https://github.com/sharkopen/sidebar-mac/blob/master/LICENSE) included in this package).